IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/tutorials-and-examples/media/customize-a-media-source.md

   See the [content display](#modify-content-display) section for details.
 - Add new custom action icons specific to an app.
   See the [custom action](#add-a-custom-action) section for details.
-- Select which app name and icon are displayed to the user in different contexts.
+- Select which app name, icon and colors are displayed to the user in different contexts.
   See the [name and icon](#customize-name-and-icon) section for details.
 - Define how media items provided by the media app are compared with each other.
   See the documentation of type `MediaItemComparisonPolicy` in the package